 Pictured above is an artist’s rendition of White Hawk.
 “The village” is the circle in the middle where the homes are located.
 As you can see, there are plans for a centrally-located common house surrounded by a circle of 30 homes.

 Homes may be single or multi-family units.
 Part of the appeal of White Hawk is the fact that members can build individually-designed units on private lots within a circular village pattern.
 Affordability is an important part of our mission.
-Lots range from $45k to $58k, increasing gradually in $500 increments as an incentive to join early for a better price.
-A micro home that meets town codes could easily be built here for around $100k total (with lot).
-Larger and more complex homes are possible for those with a flexible budget.
+Lots cost $40k.
+A micro home that meets town codes could be built here for around $100k total (with lot).
+Larger and more complex homes are of course possible for those with a flexible budget.
 At White Hawk your home is truly what you make of it!

 The village center has plenty of room for recreation.
 Right now it contains a play area, fire pit with a picnic table, community garden and a couple of fruit trees.
+Our common house will be built there someday.
 What else will spring up?
 More landscaping?
 A pavilion?
 Play house?
 Volleyball net?
 We look forward to what comes next!

 As you can see in the above rendering, there is a parking lot located directly below the village.
 This is where we usually park.
 The general understanding is that we’re a pedestrian-type village.
 We like to park in the parking lot and walk to our homes.
-We also like to drive up to our homes when our cars are fully loaded, when it’s pouring rain, or when our kids have fallen asleep on the way home.
-We are receptive to the parking needs of prospective members, so our discussion of how to make our neighborhood both people-friendly and accessible continues.
+We also like to drive up to our homes when our cars are fully loaded, when it’s pouring rain, or when our kids have fallen asleep on the way home, or if a resident or visitor has mobility challenges.
+We are receptive to the parking needs of all members, so our discussion of how to make our neighborhood both people-friendly and accessible continues.